Knowing how to crate train your Yorkshire Terrier can prove beneficial in a number of ways. However, it’s a process that one must handle with care.

 You’ll want to do this until your dog seems comfortable in the crate.
 Then, you’ll want to move on to the next step.

 Next, you’ll want to start crating your dog for short periods of time.
 The amount of time that you put them in the crate should vary with their age, with older dogs being crated longer.

 You may choose to keep the crate near you so that your dog doesn’t feel too anxious.
-It will also give you the ability to work on calming them down if they are suffering any type of emotional distress.
+It will also give you the ability to calm them down if they are suffering any emotional distress.

 In this way, you can start building your dog’s tolerance to crate training.
 Over time, they’ll begin to grow less and less anxious and start to see the crate as somewhere they feel safe.

 Now, you’ll want to start gradually increasing the amount of time that you have your dog crated.
 Eventually, this will mean that you want to practice crating your dog overnight.